Sanyam200452/Sanyam200452/README.md

 - 👋 Hi, I’m @Sanyam200452
-- 👀 I’m interested in ...java, python
+- 👀 I’m interested in Machine Learning and data sciene
-- 🌱 I’m currently learning ...cs50
+- 🌱 I’m currently learning machine learning and web developement
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Linkedin- https://www.linkedin.com/in/sanyam-giradhar-44465a1b3

 <!---
 Sanyam200452/Sanyam200452 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.